portellam/deploy-VFIO/README.md

 ## Disclaimer
 Use at your own risk.
 Please review your system's specifications and resources.
 Check BIOS/UEFI for Virtualization support (AMD IOMMU or Intel VT-d).

-## Contribution
-Should you find this script useful, please reach out via the **Issues** tab on GitHub.
-Thank you.